radiantlogic-v8/documentation-ido/documentation/data-sync/datasource-examples/ai-agent-data-sources.md

    ![Manage Drivers & Templates page with the CREATE TEMPLATE menu open and Agentic source type highlighted](../Media/02-create-template-agentic-source-type.jpg)

-3. In the New Custom Template screen, click *choose a file* to select the connector .jar file that you downloaded from the Radiant Logic Marketplace.
+3. In the New Custom Template screen, click *choose a file* to select the connector .jar file that you downloaded from the [Radiant Logic Connector Marketplace](https://github.com/radiantlogicinc/connector-marketplace).

    ![New Custom Template dialog with the .jar plugin upload area and template name, plugin name, and plugin class name fields](../Media/03-new-custom-template-upload-jar.jpg)